 For a great, quick summary of each of these cost factors, review this College Board breakdown.
 For this article, though, we are going to focus on room and board, what it means and what to do about it.

 Room in a college setting is very literally going to be your dorm room.
 This implies that, included with that roof over your head, you will also receive basic living necessities.
 Assume that your room will come furnished with a bed, desk and chair and somewhere to put your clothes.
 Also, plan for it to cover utilities like heat, electricity and - these days - WiFi.

 Board will be your meal plan.
 Along with the basic lodging which is your room, this represents the school's estimated cost of food for each day you live at school.
 Every college will have a different meal plan or set of meal plan options.
 Some will have only one dining hall; others will have more flexibility.
 Some will have finite points or university dollars to use each semester.
 You may have meal plan options or not.
 Go to your school’s website for specifics, as the requirements will vary by school and by term.

-All and all, room and board means that all of your basic living needs will be provided for a fee.
+All in all, room and board means that all of your basic living needs will be provided for a fee.

 How do I know the cost of room and board?

-The price of room and board will vary to college to college.
+The price of room and board will vary from college to college.
 Private schools, for instance, are more expensive.
-For the academic year 2018-19, four-year non-profit private schools charged $1,540 more annually than their public counterparts, according to College Board research.
-The average cost of room and board for a private college: $12,680; for a public college, it is $11,140.
+For the academic year 2018-19, four-year non-profit private schools charged $1,540 more annually than their public counterparts according to College Board research.
+The average cost of room and board for a private college is $12,680; for a public college it is $11,140.